Yxwww/yuxi-site/posts/process_driven_vs_result_driven.md

 ## The Balance

-As I became more mature and understanding how various framework and libraries work.
-I began to develop my own approach to solving problems.
-I learned that [React & Redux just doesn't cut it at that point](/post/eject_from_redux#general-issues-with-redux-library-and-react).
+As I gained more experience and understood various frameworks and libraries, my approach evolved.
+For example, I realized that [React & Redux is not the solution for every frontend architectural problem](/post/eject_from_redux#general-issues-with-redux-library-and-react).
 My strategies for tackling intricate, high-performance applications became increasingly lightweight and custom.
 My guiding principles for finding the right balance include:

 - **Apply the right tool for the right job.** Don't be afraid to experiment.
 You will make mistakes.
 Be brave to admit them, be ready to rectify them and move on.
 - **Start small and add things if necessary.** There are less necessary tools than you might think.